top of page

-Meet Dr Aditi Sharma, a HCPC-registered Clinical Psychologist and Specialist Perinatal Psychologist.
-Aditi has over 10 years of NHS clinical experience working across the lifespan.
+Meet Dr Aditi Sharma, a HCPC-registered Clinical Psychologist with over 10 years of NHS experience working across clinical health psychology, neuropsychology and mental health services.

 Why I went into private practice